espressomd/espresso/doc/sphinx/io.rst

 there.
 All this is even further complicated by the fact that is running in parallel.

-Instead, in , the user has to specify what information needs to be saved to a file to be able to restore the simulation state.
-The ``blockfile`` and ``writemd`` commands help you to do that. ``blockfile`` writes text files.
-When floating point numbers are stored in such files (the particle positions), there is only a limited precision.
-Therefore, it is not possible to bitwise reproduce a simulation state using this function.
-When you need bitwise reproducibility, you will have to use the command , which stores positions, forces and velocities in binary format.
-Note that there is no command to write other MD parameters like time step or interactions in binary format.
-You should restore these using exactly the same Tcl command that you used to create them.
+Instead, in |es| the user has to specify what information needs to be saved to a file to be able to restore the simulation state.
+When floating point numbers are stored in text files (the particle positions), there is only a limited precision.
+Therefore, it is not possible to bitwise reproduce a simulation state using this text files.
+When you need bitwise reproducibility, you will have to use checkpointing , which stores positions, forces and velocities in binary format.

-Finally, there is one more complication: random forces are computed in the order the particles are stored in memory.
-This order usually differs after reading a blockfile back, since the particles are stored in consecutive identity order.
-In memory, they are usually not in a specific order.
-Therefore, you need to use ``sort_particles`` after writing a blockfile that you want to use for checkpointing, so that the particles are resorted to the same consecutive order.
-Note that this does not change physics, just the order the random numbers are applied.

-When using an LB fluid, you need to also write out the fluid nodes, see the ``lbfluid`` command for further details.

 (Almost) generic checkpointing in Python
 ----------------------------------------